poppyclark/ridethereef/_posts/2020-10-04-reef-safe-suncreams-brands.md

 caption: "Photograph by- Ishan @seefromthesky "
 comments: true
 ---
 One of the best things we can do for our planet and our ocean is to leave behind as little damage as possible, suncreams can have a huge impact on our ocean, with a human population of 7.8 billion, every time each of us swim in the ocean, we bring those chemicals in with us.
-These chemicals contain nanoparticles which disrupt the coral's reproduction and growth cycles, which in turn- bleaches and kills our coral reefs.
+These chemicals contain nanoparticles which disrupt the coral's reproduction and growth cycles, which in turn- bleach and kill our coral reefs.

-Since this has come to light, reef safe suncreams have become higher in demand, these brands are being pushed by surf companies, millennials and environmentalists who are helping us become more and more conscious of our footprint on the planet and what we can do to minimise the damage we inflict on our planet.
+Since this has come to light, reef safe suncreams have become higher in demand, these brands are being pushed by surf companies, millennials and environmentalists who are helping us become more and more conscious of our footprint on the planet and what we can do to minimise the damage we inflict.

 ![Photograph by- Francesco Ungaro](../uploads/francesco-ungaro-p0sbmtjxszc-unsplash.jpg)

-There is a wide variety of choice in 2020, and although each brand have a slightly varied ethos and they come in different colours, fonts and sizes they all share similarities.
+There is a wide variety of choice to buy in 2020.
+Not only does each brand have a slightly different ethos but they also look different, they come in different colours and have varied fonts and sizes.

-The first, and one of the most popular brands in the United States (and now in the UK) is the brand -Sun Bum, who- In November 2011, were nominated for an Accessory Product of the Year award at the Surf Industry Manufacturers Association (SIMA) Image Awards.
+The first, and one of the most popular brands in the United States (and now in the UK) is the brand **'Sun Bum'**.
+In November 2011 they were nominated for an 'Accessory Product of the Year award' at the Surf Industry Manufacturers Association (SIMA) Image Awards.

 Sun Bum have different lines of suncream, each coming in different colours (a range of light browns, dark browns, yellow and white).
-The typography always stays the same- a font called 'AKI LINES' which was originally Designed by Akihiko Seki in 1970.
-It is bold and with curly longer letters at the end of the 'bum'.
+The typography always stays the same- the font they use is called **'AKI LINES'** which was originally Designed by Akihiko Seki in 1970.
+It is bold and with curly longer letters on the 'm' on the 'bum'.

-They used the shape and design of the font but made it thinner and solid rather than with thin line (3D).
-In each of the ranges the colour of the font changes- for example, in the 'cool down' line they use the brown colour to contrast the light blue formula, in the original dark packaging they use the yellow font and in the mineral line with white packaging they use the light brown font.

-The colour scheme in general is- white, yellow and brown, including the colour of the logo which is a yellow monkey with sunglasses on.
+They used the shape and design of the **'AKI LINES'** font but have made it slightly thinner.

 ![Sun Bum suncream](../uploads/sun-bum.jpeg)

+In each of the product ranges the colour of the font changes- for example, in the 'cool down' line they use the brown colour to contrast the light blue formula that you can see through the clear package, in the 'original' dark packaging they use a yellow font and in the 'mineral line' they use a  light brown font to contrast the white packaging.

+The colour scheme for this brand in general is- white, yellow and brown, including the colour of the logo which is a yellow monkey with sunglasses on.

 Their ethos is: